US citizens and US permanent residents

 Institutional Documentation Service (IDOC)

-US citizens, US permanent residents and Canadian citizens who file the CSS Profile will receive communication from the College Board's Institutional Documentation Service (IDOC) providing you with instructions on how to submit your 2012 federal tax forms and any other supplemental forms that may be required.
+When the CSS Profile is complete, you will receive communication from the College Board's Institutional Documentation Service (IDOC) providing you with instructions on how to submit your 2015 federal tax forms and any other supplemental forms that may be required.
 Canadian citizens should provide federal and provincial tax forms as well as T-4's.
+International Students should provide Employer's Statements in English.

 IDOC Processing Tips